Skip to main content

 • No standard — every company's API is different

-• Not inherently HIPAA-compliant without proper controls
+• Not inherently HIPAA-aligned without proper controls

 • APIs break when endpoints change — requires versioning discipline